openresty/openresty-devel-utils/README.md

 ```

 The `ngx-build` script will download the specified version of the nginx source release tarball from
-nginx.org and caches it under `~/work/` in the local file system, and then build everything under
+nginx.org and caches it under `~/work/` in the local file system, and then builds everything under
 `./buildroot/nginx-1.13.6/` and finally, if everything builds fine, it will installs the nginx into
 `./work/nginx/`.